Ivy23-git/Project1/README.md

 ********
 ## SetUp Instruction
 ### Requirements
-* Get dat an external db.json file(https://api.thedogapi.com/v1/breeds?limit=100&page=0)
+* Get data from  an external db.json file(https://api.thedogapi.com/v1/breeds?limit=100&page=0)
 * Text editor eg [Visual Studio Code](https://code.visualstudio.com/download)
 *

 ### Getting Files
 * Fork the repo
-- Create a new branch in your terminal (git checkout -b improve-feature)
+- Create a new branch in your terminal
 - Install the prerequisites
 - Make appropriate changes in file(s)
 - Run the server to see the changes
 - Add the changes and commit them (git commit -am "Improve App")
 - Push to the branch (git push origin improve-app)
-- Create a Pull request
 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It